 Simple and multiple linear regression, correlation, and time series.
-Prerequisite: STAT 190 or STAT 290, or permission of instructor.
+Prerequisite: STAT 190 or STAT 290.

 STAT 486 - Undergraduate Reading in Statistics 1-3 hours

 Advanced independent study in topics from undergraduate statistics courses.
 May be repeated for credit up to 6 semester hours.